nbcommunication/CloudflareAssets/README.md

 **ProcessWire >= 3.0.210 and PHP >= 8.1.0 are required to use this module.**

 ## Configuration
 To configure this module, go to Modules > Configure > CloudflareAssets.
+In another tab, open your [Cloudflare dashboard](https://dash.cloudflare.com).

-These settings are used for more than one service:
+The following settings are used for more than one service:
-- **Account ID**: You should find this at the top of right sidebar on any of the main screens for R2 / Stream / Images
+- **Account ID**: You should find this at the top of right sidebar on any of the main screens for R2 / Stream / Images.
 - **Access Token**: This is used for API access for Stream and Images.
 See *Creating an API Token* below.
 - **Custom domain**: This must be a domain managed and served by Cloudflare.
 See *Creating a custom domain* below.